yegor256/blog/_drafts/os.md

     yet another example, also runs on [Google Cloud Platform](https://cloud.google.com/tensorflow-enterprise).

   * **Influencing**.
-    In modern software development world open source is the key media, where programmers learn new ideas, design principles, and architectural solutions.
+    In the modern software development world open source is the key media, where programmers learn new ideas, design principles, and architectural solutions.
     They listen to open source projects, because they trust them much more than they trust Google, IBM or Microsoft.
 Tech companies are smart, but their